 STEP2 - I've marked on the image how to make it!
 Just make a cut where you see a solid line and make a fold where you see a dashed line!

 STEP3 - Make the two small cuts and fold the paper over and use a paperclip to hold it in place, as shown.

 STEP4 - To make the wings simply make the cut down the middle of the unused side and fold the wings down so you've got something that looks like our final helicopter!

 STEP5 - No pre-flight checks needed!
 Simply hold the helicopter up high and drop it!
 Watch how it spins!
 If you're feeling brave you can try throwing it but pretty soon you might need to make another helicopter!

 Most of this air pushes upwards against the falling helicopter (which is why it falls slowly) but each wing causes some of that air to push to the side.

-Copyright 2008-2018 - Sublime Science - All Rights Reserved - Registered in England and Wales, Number 6680269 Registered Address: The Sublime Science Lab (Unit4) Fernleigh Business Park, Blaby Rd, Enderby, Leicester LE19 4AQ - Call: 0116 380 0750
+Copyright 2008-2022 - Sublime Science - All Rights Reserved - Registered in England and Wales, Company Number 6680269.
+Registered Address: The Sublime Science Lab (Unit4) Fernleigh Business Park, Blaby Rd, Enderby, Leicester LE19 4AQ - Call: 0116 380 0750